QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 This is an alternative way to start the notebook that can also be handy.

-This can also work if you accidentally close the webpage.
+This can also work when you accidentally close the webpage as long as the kernel is still running.

 ```{exercise-end}
 ```